ttscoff/bunch/bunch-files/variables.md

 ### In Frontmatter

 A variable is a key and a value.
 You can define the variable in frontmatter by using a `key: value` line.
 As long as the key doesn't conflict with one of [Bunch's built-in keys]({{ site.baseurl }}/docs/bunch-files/frontmatter/#keys), you can use anything you want.
 Keys should be letters, numbers, and underscores only.
-They can contain spaces, but those will be compressed and stripped when they're used as a replacement, and the entire key will be lowercased, so "My Key" becomes "mykey".

 ```bunch
 ---